On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Reliability of Data Retrieval

 \section{Reliability of Data Retrieval}

 In this section, we evaluate the theoretical probability of successful data retrieval by examining key aspects of the decoding process.
-This includes an analysis of the residual error rates in the consensus sequence, the probabilities of success, miscorrection, and failure for decoding individual strands using the inner MDS code, and the probability of successful decoding for the outer MDS code.
-These probabilities are influenced by various factors, such as the QSC error rate, the number of reads and their distribution among the strands, and the parameters of the inner and outer MDS codes.
-Proofs of the results presented in this section are given in the Appendix.
+This includes analyzing the residual error rate in the consensus sequence, the probabilities of success, miscorrection, and failure when decoding individual sequences using the inner MDS code, and the probability of successful decoding of the outer MDS code.
+These probabilities are influenced by various factors, such as the QSC error rate, the number of reads and their distribution among the encoded sequences, and the parameters of the inner and outer MDS codes.
+Formal proofs of the presented results are provided in the Appendix.